gopi487krishna/FITS_primary_header/README.md

 > This member function only schedules the card to be written but does not actually write data back to the file.
 To write the data please refer writeToFile function.

-**writeToFile()** : It takes a filename as argument and writes the updated data to the file .
-This type of design has been used in order to prevent writing again and again on each insert call.
-Not
+**writeToFile()** : It takes a filename as argument and writes the updated data into the file .
+This type of design has been used in order to prevent frequent writes that cause a performance lag.
+It writes the original